• Contact Info:

 .
 Biting fly season is the first half of the summer,

 face fly season is the entire hot season.
-Smart summer hikers carry a bug
+Many summer hikers carry a bug

 Common during the rainy season, particularly in grassy areas and after a rain.
 Tick

 checks should be made frequently.
 Know how to extract a tick

 without pulling off the head (a slow, steady pull backward gives the

 tick a chance to release its jaws and let itself be pulled out).